gini55/gini55/README.md

 ![image alt](https://github.com/gini55/gini55/blob/455ac3ba513847e77f37cfd3447e43e84ce8fb91/cmiygl.jpg)

-aside from motosport, i lovee music
+aside from motosport, im also into some other fandoms and music >:D

-hopeless dream of wanting to become a f1 mechanic or designer in the future
+hopeless dream of wanting to become a f1 car mechanic or designer in the future